21 Blogging Myths You Should Know Before Starting a Blog

 Growing a right number of audience is also the result of inspiring people there with your writing skills.
 Sharing your ideas and yourself with all over the world requires a lot of courage.
 If you ever happened to meet a successful blogger, you will know that it is not only about the numbers when it comes to blogging.

-18. Blogging is an Easiest Way for Making Money
+18. Blogging is the Easiest Way to Making Money

 Hmm… No, it’s not as I thought.
 You need to do hard work with smart strategies to make your blog stand out among thousands of other blogs.
 When you have enough traffic, especially organic, your blog will be turned into a money-making machine.
 The essential things are readers trust, readership, and traffic.